 “Somebody said, ‘This is such a horrible thing.
 Why don’t you just move?’” said Wanchisn.
 “But here, you don’t move from the area where you were born and raised.”

-If you enjoyed this, and would like to see more content like it in the future, help support The Contently Foundation by making a donation today.
+Read how this story inspired further investigation by Rolling Stone.
+If you enjoyed this, and would like to see more content like it in the future, help support the Contently Foundation by making a donation today.